 David has been a member of HumanistsMN since 2013.
 He began his membership by spearheading the move of the membership rolls from a manually maintained spreadsheet to an online system, and later to another online system.
 He was elected to the Board in 2015, first as an at-large member and later as secretary.
 He also contributes to the Media/Tech Team, helps maintain the online membership system, and advises on technology topics.
 He has worked in the software industry for 25 years and has degrees in chemical engineering.

 Seth Engman is a design professional working in the e-learning industry.
 He is involved with the Marketing and Media/Tech committees, volunteering his skills to help HumanistsMN create digital and print assets.
+He also facilitates the Secular Grief Group.
 In his free time, he enjoys listening to music and watching movies across all genres.
 He lives with his wife and their dog in south Minneapolis.